Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 In the 1980s there used to be more rain gauges in the Upper Severn (see figure below):
 <img src="figures/num_gauges_around_abermule_1980vs2022.png" width="700">

-*<strong>Figure X</strong> Number of gauges in the Upper Severn catchment.
+*<strong>Figure X</strong> Number of gauges in the Upper Severn.
 Red circles represent daily rain gauges around the Abermule catchment available and used in the CEH-GEAR data product.*

 This puts more uncertainty into the rainfall estimation, and means greater differences are created by the exact methods used to spatially interpolate data from rain gauges to a regular grid (e.g. 1km by 1km).